 For more information including habitat please read the Hunter Hotline posted above.

-Click here for Opening Weekend Applications.
-Applications will be accepted August 1st through August 31st each year.
+Applications are accepted August 1st through August 31st each year.

 All Refuge and State permits, passes and validations are required to be in your possession while hunting on the Refuges.